Mikaela/mikaela.github.io/pages/matrix.markdown

 ### How can I remove my messages automatically like on Signal, WhatsApp, Telegram and everything else?

-Matrix doesn't support it, but some clients, mainly Nheko (nightly) do.
-For more information including countless reasons why you would like to do this, consult [Element Meta discussion #682: Self-destructing/disappearing messages](https://github.com/vector-im/element-meta/discussions/682).
+Matrix doesn't support it, but some clients, mainly Nheko <del>(nightly)</del>
+do.
+For more information including countless reasons why you would like to do this, consult
+[Element Meta discussion #682: Self-destructing/disappearing messages](https://github.com/vector-im/element-meta/discussions/682).

 #### How can I remove my messages automatically on Nheko?

-Assuming you are on nightly build, there are three steps:
+<del>Assuming you are on nightly build,</del> there are three steps:

 1. In global settings of Nheko, enable _Periodically disable expired events_, it will affect all profiles upon restart.